arrebarritra/DD2360HT23/hw_3/report.md

     Overall max discrepancy: 1.040000000000112e-07
     ```

     We can see the difference is negligible, and comes down to floating point errors.
-There is no difference in the E and B file since they are constant and do not change after initialisation.
+There is no difference in the E and B file since they are not modified by the simulation after initialisation.
 Similarly for GEM_3D we get:

     ```
     ...